openfisca/openfisca-doc/openfisca-web-api/README.md

 # OpenFisca Web API

-The OpenFisca project provides a web API package compatible with all country packages.
+OpenFisca provides a web API package compatible with all country packages.
 Using a web interface, App Developers can access information and computations without installing anything locally.

 ## Public France API